Frequently Asked Questions (FAQ)

 - Applicants for A-1, A-2 (official travelers on central government business), C-2, C-3 (central government officials in transit on central government business) or G-1, G-2, G-3, G-4 (central government officials traveling in connection with an international organization, or employees of an international organization)

-- Children under the age of 14 if their parents have a valid nonimmigrant visa. .
+- Children under the age of 14 if their parents have a valid nonimmigrant visa or ESTA approval.

 Q.7 I have a nonimmigrant visa that will expire soon and I would like to renew it.
 Do I need to go through the whole visa application process again?

 Each nonimmigrant visa application is a separate process.
-You must apply in the normal manner, even if you had a visa before and even if your current nonimmigrant visa is still valid.
+You must apply in the normal manner, even if you had a visa before and even if your current nonimmigrant visa is still valid..
+You may be eligible for the Visa Reissuance Program.

 Q.8 My passport has expired, but the U.S. visa in it is still valid.
 Do I need to apply for a new visa?